docarray/docarray/docs/fundamentals/documentarray/access-attributes.md

 (bulk-access)=
 # Access Attributes

+DocumentArray itself has no attribute.
+Accessing attributes in this context means access attributes of the contained Documents in bulk.

 In the last chapter, we get a taste of the powerful element selector of the DocumentArray.
 This chapter will continue talking about the attribute selector.

 ## Attribute selector